Database Developer Jobs in USA with Visa Sponsorship

 Which visa options work best for database developers?

-H-1B is most common for database developers as a specialty occupation.
+H-1B visa is most common for database developers as a specialty occupation.
 Canadians and Mexicans can use TN visas under the Computer Systems Analyst category.
 Australians qualify for E-3 visas.
 L-1 visas work for transfers from foreign offices, while O-1 visas require extraordinary ability in database architecture or data science innovation.

 How to find Database Developer jobs with visa sponsorship?